oracle/weblogic-kubernetes-operator/docs-source/content/userguide/experimental/istio.md

       envoyPort: 31111
 ```

-To enable the experimental Istio support, you must include the `istio` section
+To enable the Istio support, you must include the `istio` section
 and you must set `enabled: true` as shown.
 The `readniessPort` is optional
 and defaults to `8888` if not provided.
 The `envoyPort` is optional and defaults to `31111` if not provided.

 ##### How Istio-enabled domains differ from regular domains

 Istio enforces a number of requirements on pods.
-When you enable Istio support, the
+When you enable Istio support in the domain resource, the
 introspect job will automatcially create configuration overrrides with the necessary channels for the domain to satisy Istio's requirements:

 * On the Administration Server: